RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 5. Step Five: SSIR_Assessment.py

-**The advantages of Ours Method are that not only can directly perform SSIR on single satellite scene image but also can retain origin radiometric information as much as possible.**
+**The advantages of Our Method are that not only can directly perform SSIR on single satellite scene image but also can retain origin radiometric information as much as possible.**

 ## 2. Results Presentation